data-apis/scipy-2023-presentation/paper.rst

 Additionally, the specification has several non-goals:

-- Making array libraries identical so they can be merged.
+- Making array libraries identical for the purpose of merging them.
 Each library will keep having its own particular strength, whether it's offering functionality beyond what's in the standard, performance advantages for a given use case, specific hardware or software environment support, or more.

 - Implement a backend or runtime switching system to be able to switch from one array library to another with a single setting or line of code.
 This may